 Optimism is a great quality that successful people share.

 But they also know what it takes to achieve success in the long run.
-Because they have understood the process of change – they are more adaptive and as a result they are able to achieve what they set out to achieve.
+Because they have understood the process of change – they are more adaptive and as a result, they can achieve what they set out to achieve.

 It is helpful to understand the process we go through emotionally before we embark on the journey.
 Knowing the process in advance will help you stay the course during your journey.